 This week I’ve fallen in love with word links (also called word ladders, word golf, or doublets): games that change just one letter at a time to get to a completely different word.
 The game of word links were created by Lewis Carroll in 1877.

-My son, although a very strong reader, does struggle with vocabulary.
-There are so many words he simply has not encountered yet.
-I figured that these would be a great way to practice reading, decoding and encoding words, so I’ve been busy creating some for him.
+My son, although a very strong reader, did struggle with vocabulary as a first and second grader.
+There were so many words he simply has not encountered yet.
+Word ladders are a great way to practice reading, decoding and encoding words.
+Strawberry is now an early reader, so they are a perfect challenge for her.

 Here’s a word ladder works: You are given two words.
 You must find words to bring them together, one step at a time, by changing just one letter each time.
 For these word ladders, there are definitions above each step (in my Billy Bee products, each step is a flower) to help the young reader.
 As students make the connections between words and also think in terms of words to meet the definition, they get plenty of practice spelling and reading!